-His first documentary feature, ‘BookWars‘ (“Terrific” – LA Times), was released in the year 2000 to wide critical acclaim.
-The film won the Best Documentary award at its first festival (the New York Underground Film Festival) and was nominated for an IFP Gotham award.
+His first feature movie, ‘BookWars‘ (“Terrific” – LA Times), was released in the year 2000 to wide critical acclaim.

-His debut dramatic feature as writer director, the road movie ‘Lost in New Mexico: the strange tale of Susan Hero‘, was heralded by the Moving Arts Journal as “a unique and interesting take on the fluidity of technology versus the recurring commonality of the human condition”, while DVD Verdict commented that the film is “imbued with a clear sense of cinematic vision”.
+His debut dramatic feature as writer director, the road movie ‘Lost in New Mexico: the strange tale of Susan Hero‘, was heralded by the Moving Arts Journal as “a unique and interesting take on the fluidity of technology versus the recurring commonality of the human condition”.

-While in SE Asia, he directed numerous shorts and documentaries including: ‘Vuth Learns to Rock‘, Cambodia’s first homegrown rock and roll documentary which premiered at the 2009 Florida Film Festival; ‘Crisis’, a documentary about land grabbing in indigenous areas of Cambodia; ‘Have Forest Have Life’, which highlights critical biodiversity issues in the remote and Cardamom mountains region;
+While in Asia, he directed numerous shorts and documentaries including: ‘Vuth Learns to Rock‘, Cambodia’s first homegrown rock and roll documentary!

-A Fulbright Hayes grant recipient for the years 2008-2010, Mr. Rosette studied at New York University’s Tisch School of the Arts (Film & TV), gaining a BFA as a Trustee Scholar.
+Mr. Rosette is also a member of SAG-AFTRA and an established voiceover talent; he studied at New York University’s Tisch School of the Arts (Film & TV), gaining a BFA as a Trustee Scholar.
 He has a Masters of Arts in development studies from the Royal University of Phnom Penh, Cambodia.

 Mr. Rosette is a lifetime exhibiting artist (as filmmaker) member of the Museum of Modern Art in New York City.